 Theory of O'Connell descent

-I have formed a speculative theory that my ancestor
+I formed a possible extraordinary theory that

 George Cashel (born 1807)

-may descend from the O'Connell family,
+may descend somehow from

 the family of